 A Magical DIY

-For this felt stick unicorn horse, I used a 12″x18″ piece of white felt from Benzie Design.
+For this felt stick unicorn horse, I used a 12″x18″ piece of white felt..
 While you are ordering your unicorn felt, you may want to get some pretty colors for the matching felt and lace crown.
-(I used oats in 12″x18″ and blush, pink, and pistachio in 9″x12″.)
+(I used Light Peach, Carnation Pink, Rose Quartz, and Pistachio)

 I also used a blanket stitch with pink embroidery thread to add a little handmade detail.
 For the mane of the unicorn, the felt version of the horses was not quite right, so I found this silky fringe in the wedding section of the fabric store to make the luxurious mane.
 One yard of fringe is plenty for each unicorn since I doubled it for a thicker mane.

 For the stick, I bought a 1/2-inch dowel at the home improvement store and had it cut to 36 inches.
 Though the bare wood looks great, I painted my stick white before I started my project.

 - Embroidery Needle